coin collecting image

 What is a coin collector?

-Coins collecting guide: definition & classification of coins collectors and numismatists
+Coins collecting guide, definition and classification of coins collectors and numismatists.

-Coin collecting is the hobby of saving and studying coins.
-In a more technical sense, it is called numismatics.
+Coin collecting is the hobby of saving or collecting and studying coins.
+In a more technical sense coin collecting is called numismatics.
 Numismatics, however, is literally defined as the collection and study of coins, paper money, tokens, and medals.

 What is a coin collector called?
 A coin collector may be labeled as a numismatist because more than gathering old coins for a collection, he also studies their historical significance, metal content, face value, age, coin grade, etc. The coin collector can be categorized in different ways.

 The coin hoarder or accumulator is a person who collects old coins without focus and direction.
-While he may be fascinated with the beauty and the historical value of coins, the hoarder has merely gathered the coins without organizing his collection.
+While he may be fascinated with the beauty and the historical value of coins, the hoarder is more interested in the pirates game of merely gathering as many coins as possible without organizing his collection.

 He has a variety of coins in a container but they are not properly studied, identified, and grouped in certain categories.
 Because of this lack of knowledge, he does not usually realize that some coins in his collection can be worth a buck.